-At Somar we are often looking at emerging and evolving design trends, and the return of the gradient is one that we’re particularly excited about.
+At Somar Digital we are often looking at emerging and evolving web design trends, and the return of the gradient is one that we’re particularly excited about.
 Around four years ago, flat design (the trend of minimum use of colour and large basic geometric shapes without much embellishment) was everywhere.
-It became popular after Google started using flat design across their interfaces and coined their own term and guidelines titled Material Design.
+It became popular after Google started using flat design across its interfaces and coined its own term and guidelines titled Material Design.

 While this minimal approach of simple colours and white space was definitely appealing, it was restricting in terms of UX design due to the lack of depth and ability to make content stand out.